dakujem/oliva/readme.md

 $child1->addChild($leaf2);
 $leaf2->setParent($child1);
 ```

-... yeah, this is not the most optimal way to build a tree.
+... yeah, that is not the most optimal way to build a tree.

 Using high-level manipulator (`Tree`) for doing the same:
 ```php